Agoric/documentation/main/getting-started/start-a-project.md

     <td>Initializes a <i>Dapp</i> (<i>Distributed application</i>)
 	project.
 	<br><br>
-    <code>init</code> creates a folder with the specified name
+    <code>init</code> creates a sub-directory with the specified name
     (<code>demo</code> in this case) in your current directory and copies an existing project's files into it.
 You can give the project any name you like.
 This documentation assumes you used <code>demo</code>.
     <br><br>
     There are optional arguments that let you specify which project you want copied into the specified directory.
-By default, their values are set to use a Dapp we wrote to introduce you to Agoric smart contracts.
+By default, their values are set to use the Encouragement Dapp we wrote to introduce you to Agoric smart contracts.
 To specify a different project use the optional arguments:<br>
     <code>--dapp-template &lt;name&gt;</code> Use the project specified by this &lt;name&gt; as the template copied into your current directory.<br>
 	    <code>--dapp-base &lt;base-url&gt;</code> Look under this directory for the Dapp template.